 Degenerative Disc Disease Treatment in Seattle, WA

 By age 60, men and women may start feeling the effects of degenerative disc disease.
-When chronic pain and limited mobility due to degenerative disc disease interfere with your life, Edward Jung, MD can help at his office outside of Seattle in Kirkland, WA.
-Dr. Jung offers comprehensive care, including minimally invasive surgery, to relieve the pain of degenerative disc disease.
-If you have chronic back pain or have become disabled because of degenerative disc disease, schedule a consultation with Dr. Jung today by calling the office at (425) 823-4000 or requesting an appointment online.
+When chronic pain and limited mobility due to degenerative disc disease interfere with your life, Edward Jung, MD can help.
+Dr. Jung provides comprehensive care, including minimally invasive surgery, to relieve the pain of degenerative disc disease at his office in Kirkland, WA.

 What is degenerative disc disease?